lmdgit/CrossGIF/readme.md

 **DBP-5L**:  A Public dataset from  https://github.com/stasl0217/KEnS.

-**DBP-FB5**: A new KG dataset.
+**DBP-FB5**: A novel benchmark constructed for the multi-KG completion.

-Here, we take DBP-FB5 as an example to illustrate the files and folders contained in each dataset.
+Here, we illustrate the files and folders contained in each benchmark.

-- entity: Folder with the list of entity for each KG.
+- entity: Folder with the list of entities for each individual KG.
-- kg: Folder with the list of KG triple for each KG.
+- kg: Folder with the list of KG triples for each individual KG.
-- seed_alignlinks: Folder with the list of seed entity alignment pair between two KGs.
+- seed_alignlinks: Folder with the list of seed entity alignment pairs between two individual KGs.
-- seed_alignlinks_available: Folder with the list of available seed entity alignment pair between two KGs.
+- seed_alignlinks_available: Folder with the list of available seed entity alignment pairs between two individual KGs.
-- seed_alignlinks_unavailable: Folder with the list of unavailable seed entity alignment pair between two KGs.
+- seed_alignlinks_unavailable: Folder with the list of unavailable seed entity alignment pairs between two individual KGs.
-- ent_name_emb.npy: The numpy file with mBERT embeddings for each entity across all KGs.
+- ent_name_emb.npy: The textual embeddings outputed by BERT for each entity in the benchmark.
-- relations.txt: File with the list of relation across all KGs.
+- relations.txt: File with the list of relations in the benchnark.

 ## Dataset Statistics

-We provide the statistics of the benchmark datasets used in the experiments.
+We provide the statistics of the benchmark datasets.

 | Dataset  | KGs | Entities | Relations | Triples | Alignment links |
 |----------|-----|----------|-----------|---------|-----------------|